WHAT IS THIS?

 HOW AND WHY WE USE YOUR PERSONAL DATA

-18. We may use the information we collect about you in the following ways:
+17. We may use the information we collect about you in the following ways.

 Where it is necessary for us to perform a CONTRACT with you

-21. We may also use and process your personal data in connection with our recruitment activities, if you apply for a position with us (whether directly or through a third party) or send your details to us on a speculative basis.
+20. We may also use and process your personal data in connection with our recruitment activities, if you apply for a position with us (whether directly or through a third party) or send your details to us on a speculative basis (for further details, please refer to our Applicant Privacy Notice).

 Where we have a LEGITIMATE INTEREST